WHY EMAIL MARKETING FOR ARTISTS?

 5. Give back

-As with anything, always Give Back!
+As with anything, always give back!
 Give back to the community by promoting other artists.
 Promote art events around you.
 Give something back to your art collectors.
-Could be a gif, a pleasant photo of your garden, your favorite pet photo.
-Something that gives them joy
+It could be a gif, a pleasant photo of your garden, your favorite pet's photo.
+Something that gives them joy.

 I find that is too often.
 I feel like all they want is my money.
 And.. they keep on recycling the same content.
-(Today I received their email with the 2016 content...
-Thanks, Artsy )
+(Today I received an email with the 2016 content...
+Thanks, Artsy. )

 For me personally, once a month is the perfect cadence.
 It takes me 1-2 days to craft a good email.
 Often, I need to write a blog or prepare quality images for it.
 A month gives me enough content to share.
 Spending more time than that on email marketing for artists... is too much.